ChrisArchitect/cnyc/_posts/2022-05-23-so-long-last-nyc-payphones.md

 ---
 layout: post
 title: So Long Last NYC Payphones
-Description: The last payphones in NYC are being removed with a final one from Manhattan going today.
+description: The last payphones in NYC are being removed with a final one from Manhattan going today.
 To be replaced by LinkNYC terminals.
 Thanks for all the phreaks.
 image: /images/tumblr_o0rmtxaL111tqzrm7o1_1280.jpg
 tags:
 - linknyc